Protector Persecutor Dyad

 Dig deeper with Sebastian →

-the patient's anorexia was personified virtually as an autistic 'mothering self' who seemed to protect the enfeebled patient in a state of sanctuary … The therapist was seen as a helpful person on one level, but as an enemy to her 'anorectic mother' and self on the other level.
+the patient’s anorexia was personified virtually as an autistic ‘mothering self’ who seemed to protect the enfeebled patient in a state of sanctuary, understood her, and was able to soothe her by the very redoubtability of her disciplining agenda.

 Kalsched, Donald, The Inner World of Trauma: Archetypal Defences of the Personal Spirit, 1996supporting